 Below the Skala du port is the second fish market.
 Here the fishing boats arrive and you can watch the sardines being loaded.
-The smaller boats bring other fish, like monkfish, dorades and the one or other shark ashore.
+The smaller boats bring other fish, like monkfish, dorados and here and there a shark ashore.
 You can look around at your leisure, take photos and choose the fish you want to eat for lunch or dinner.
 For a small extra charge, they will be cleaned ready for the kitchen.

 There are also restaurants that grill the fish here, but it is often windy and it smells like fish.

 The beach starts just outside the medina near the Bab Sbaa and doesn’t end for many kilometres.
 The farther you get from downtown, the emptier it becomes.
 The water in the bay is relatively shallow and warm.
 Ideal for learning to surf.
 There are courses for surfing, windsurfing and kitesurfing and the wind conditions are good all year round.

 You can also go riding by the hour, on horseback or camel.
 The prices for this are negotiable and as far as I know, one hour horseback riding costs about 150 DH.

 Also check out these posts about Essaouira and a few day trips:

 When is the best time to visit Essaouira?